-Figure 4 shows the positions of different traders and their connections to other actors.
-The 4 5 information in this figure complements the findings discussed in table 1.
-Pastoral producers interact 6 with all the different types of traders.
-A long distance trader commissions a lorry broker to organize 7 transportation.
+It shows the positions of different traders and their connections to other actors.
+The information in this figure complements the findings presented in Table 1.
+Pastoral producers interact with all categories of traders.
+A long-distance trader commissions a lorry broker to organize transportation.
 Upon delivery, a Nairobi-based broker organizes the final sale to different clients.
-8 However, the situation differs when pastoral communities have better connections to urban consumers.
-For example, the Maasai pastoralists from Kajiado who are relatively near Nairobi have 9 more transportation options including refrigerated trucks and links to butchers and abattoirs (Zaal 10 11 and Ton 1995)
+However, the situation differs when pastoral communities have better connections to urban consumers.
+For example, the Maasai pastoralists from Kajiado who are relatively near Nairobi have more transportation options including refrigerated trucks and links to butchers and abattoirs (Zaal and Ton, 1999).

-12 4.2 Activities of local traders
+4.2.
+Activities of local traders

-In this section, we present common activities undertaken by local traders in the six categories and highlight differences among them.
-The activities are listed according to the stages of their tasks and sub-activities are explained using quotes from the traders (
+In this section, we present common activities undertaken by the six categories of local traders and highlight differences among them.
+The activities are listed according to the stages of their tasks and sub-activities are explained using quotes from the traders

-16 Table 2).
+(Table 2).